Dat-H-Tran/zapatos/aptos-move/framework/libra-framework/doc/transaction_fee.md

 Calculates the fee which should be distributed to the block proposer at the end of an epoch, and records it in the system.
-This function can only be called at the beginning of the block or during reconfiguration.
+This function can only be called at the beginning of the block or during reconfiguration

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="transaction_fee.md#0x1_transaction_fee_process_collected_fees">process_collected_fees</a>()